 We touch our babies in all of their senses.
 We touch their skin and hold their bodies.
 We touch their eyes with the gaze of our own.
-We touch their ears with the energetic quality and emotional tone of our words.
+We touch their ears with the energetic quality and emotional tone of our words and voice.
 The resonance of a voice is felt to the bone.
 Think of the feeling in your body as you hear kind and quiet love.
-And think of how it feels to experience loud harshness.
-The smell of us the taste of us touches their being and creates the bond that will grow and deepen over time.
+Now think of how it feels to experience loud harshness.
+The smell of us, the taste of us, touches their being and creates the bond that will grow and deepen over time.

-And then the child grows and develops their own tone.
-As our babies grow in infancy and into toddler hood they will develop their own expressive qualities.
+As the child grows and develops language they will develop their own tone.
+As our babies grow through infancy and into toddler hood they will develop their own expressive qualities.
 Their own vocal resonance.
 Their own gestures.
-And much of these expression will be what they learned from us and what was modeled in our home.
+And much of these expression will be acquired through what they learned from us and what was modeled in our home.

 The Tone of Our Home

 Infants understand the emotional tone of a home by the time they are 6-months.
 This is extraordinary to me.
 The emotional tone is felt through the senses of the baby starting in utero.
-Through the newborn’s experience in our arms, in our eyes and in our homes, every interactions teaches the child emotional tone.
+Through the newborn’s experience in our arms, in our eyes and in our homes.
+Every interaction teaches the child emotional tone.
 Emotional tone is felt – human to human – in the following ways:

 - The tone of voice.
 Volume, quality, cadence, pacing, and vocal quality of our vocal expressions.